horazont/aioxmpp/docs/dev-guide/index.rst

   provisioner=aioxmpp.e2etest.provision.AnonymousProvisioner

   [aioxmpp.e2etest.provision.AnonymousProvisioner]
-  host=localhost
+  domain=localhost
   pin_store=pinstore.json
   pin_type=0

+The ``aioxmpp.e2etest.provision.AnonymousProvisioner`` contains the options specific to that provisioner.

+``domain`` must be a valid JID domainpart and the XMPP host to connect to.
+This must be a domain served by the target XMPP server.
+To connect to a local server whose hostname and IP address cannot be resolved from the XMPP domain name via the DNS, you can explicitly set the IP or hostname as well as the port to connect to with the ``host`` and ``port`` options.
+If ``domain`` is omitted but ``host`` is set, it is assumed to be the same as ``host``.

-The ``aioxmpp.e2etest.provision.AnonymousProvisioner`` contains the options specific to that provisioner. ``host`` must be a valid JID domainpart and the XMPP host to connect to. ``pin_store`` and ``pin_type`` can be used to configure certificate pinning, in case the server you want to test against does not have a certificate which passes the default OpenSSL PKIX tests.
+``pin_store`` and ``pin_type`` can be used to configure certificate pinning, in case the server you want to test against does not have a certificate which passes the default OpenSSL PKIX tests.

 If set, ``pin_store`` must point to a JSON file, which consists of a single object mapping host names to arrays of strings containing the base64